Chicago Public Schools: Demographics

 For the 2018–2019 school year, CPS reports having 361,314 students including 17,668 in preschool, 24,128 in kindergarten, 213,651 in grades 1–8, and 105,867 in grades 9-12.
 The racial makeup of the student body is 46.7% Hispanics, 36.6% African-Americans, 10.5% White, 4.1% Asian/Pacific Islander, 1.2% Multi-Racial, 0.3% Native American, 0.2% Hawaiian/Pacific Islander and 0.3% unknown.
 Chicago Public Schools were the most racial-ethnically separated among large city school systems, according to research by The New York Times in 2012, as a result of most students' attending schools close to their homes.
 In the 1970s the Mexican origin student population grew in CPS, although it never exceeded 10% of the total CPS student population.
 From 1971 to 1977 and then to 1979, the Mexican student population in the Near West Side's CPS district 19 increased from 34% to 43% and then over 47%, respectively.
 In the 1980s, among the total CPS student population, the numbers of non-Hispanic Whites declined while Hispanics and Latinos, African-Americans, and other minorities increased.
 In 1982 16.3% of the CPS students were non-Hispanic White, while over 19% were of Mexican, Puerto Rican, and/or Cuban origin; that year the Hispanic and Latino population had overtaken the non-Hispanic White population.

+Analyses based on Chicago Public Schools’ utilization data have reported that, in recent years, about one-third of CPS schools have operated at less than 50% of their buildings’ capacity.
+For example, CPS's school profile page for Douglass High School lists an enrollment of 29 students.
+A 2023–24 analysis reported that Douglass had an “ideal capacity” of 888 students.